About the Event

 Camping in Blue Knob State Park

 Campsites are available but are limited.
 We suggest you reserve your site as soon as you register so you get one!
-We will be there from Wednesday, June 26, so feel free to come up early and hang out!
 If spaces fill up at Blue Knob, many more sites will be available at nearby Shawnee State Park.
 (Approx. 30 mins. away) Below is the link for the State Parks Reservations page.

 Testimonials from Previous Finishers